Shopify’s Interview Process & Questions

 System Design

-You may not get a separate system design interview in your loop – those are reserved for senior (and sometimes staff-level candidates).
-There will be a system design component in your pair programming sessions, however.
+You may not get a separate system design interview in your loop.
+Those are reserved for senior and sometimes staff-level candidates.
+That said, the AI-assisted coding rounds can develop a system design flavour as the interviewer adds complexity.

 Types of Interview Questions to Expect at Shopify

 To figure out what types of questions to expect in your Shopify interviews, we did two things.
 First, we spoke to some current and former Shopify interviewers in our community.
 Then we cross-referenced all the anecdotes we heard with our own data-set of mock interviews.
-Based on all of the above, here are the types of questions you’re likely to encounter:
+Based on all of the above, here's what to expect.

 During the onsite, you will not get LeetCode-style questions.
 Rather, you will iteratively build something with your interviewer.
 You’ll start with the simplest possible implementation and then add features to it, testing as you go.
 Depending on how the interview is going, your interviewer will likely add on up to three additional layers of complexity, and what started as a simple problem will end up with a system design component as well.